mkuzdowicz/TutorialsManager/README.md

 # Main technologies:
  Java 8, Spring MVC, Hibernate, MySql

+###Functionalities
-* User can stroe his favorit tutorials,
+* User can store his favorit tutorials
-* plan in what time period wants to learn from them
+* plan in what time period wants to watch or read them
-* Stroe the progress about a tutorila
+* Stroe the progress about a given tutorila
-* ad rating to the tutorials
+* add rating to the tutorials